drawthingsai/community-models/README.md

  3. a `assets` directory contains example images for a given model / LoRA.

+Then add the directory name for your models, LoRAs and embeddings into the corresponding txt file at the top level of the repository.

 # How It Works

 Once a Pull Request merged into the repository, an automatic process will be kicked off to download model from the source link, convert them into models available to Draw Things the app.
 A new json list will be generated so the model will be available to everyone use the app upon a refresh.